Skip to content

 Returns current mock implementation if there is one.

-If mock was created with vi.fn, it will consider passed down method as a mock implementation.
+If the mock was created with vi.fn, it will use the provided method as the mock implementation.

-If mock was created with vi.spyOn, it will return undefined unless a custom implementation was provided.
+If the mock was created with vi.spyOn, it will return undefined unless a custom implementation is provided.

 getMockName

-Use it to return the name given to mock with method .mockName(name).
+Use it to return the name assigned to the mock with the .mockName(name) method.
+By default, it will return vi.fn().

 mockClear

 Clears all information about every call.
-After calling it, all properties on .mock will return empty state.
+After calling it, all properties on .mock will return to their initial state.
 This method does not reset implementations.
-It is useful if you need to clean up mock between different assertions.
+It is useful for cleaning up mocks between different assertions.

 mockName

-Sets internal mock name.
-Useful to see the name of the mock if assertion fails.
+Sets the internal mock name.
+This is useful for identifying the mock when an assertion fails.

 mockImplementation